Editing Capabilities in Moodle

 The Edit Menu

-• A text box will appear, modify the text as desired and hit Enter/Return on your keyboard to save changes.
+• When you click on the pencil icon a text box will appear.
+Modify the name as desired and hit Enter/Return on your keyboard to save changes.

 Completion Tracking